NotoFederico/Valvular_Amplifier/README.md

 # 1. Introduction

-Personal project developed with KICAD.
+Personal project developed with KiCAD.
 In order to learn about valve technology and its uses in the world of audio.
 The result was an audio amplifier that provides a much warmer and deeper sound to the user's ears.

 ---